-The proposal involved the investment of a significant amount of money, but did not have a direct impact on rates.
-It does have an impact on our level of debt, with the \$40.78M of capital investment required funded mainly by borrowing.
-Other investment assets were also planned to be sold, where they provide a lower cash return on investment than what it costs us to borrow.
+While the proposal involves the investment of a significant amount of money, it is not expected to have a direct impact on rates.
+It will have an impact on our level of debt, with the \$41.7M of capital investment required planned to be funded mainly by borrowing.
+To help fund the proposal we also plan to sell some other investment assets that are providing a lower cash return on investment than what it costs us to borrow.